Highdicom: A Python library for standardized encoding of image annotations and machine learning model outputs in pathology and radiology: References

 Python is the \textit{de facto} standard programming language of data science and provides a rich ecosystem for scientific computing, image processing, and machine learning~\cite{pmid32015543,pmid32939066,sklearn,skimage}.
-The majority of ML models are developed and deployed in the form of Python programs, but Python libraries for working with image annotations and ML model outputs in DICOM format are currently lacking.
-The \emph{pydicom} library~\cite{mason2011t} provides data structures and routines for encoding and decoding of DICOM datasets (parts 5 and 6 of the DICOM standard) as well as reading and writing DICOM files (part 10 of the DICOM standard).
-However, using \emph{pydicom} to create and read image annotations and ML model ouputs in form of DICOM objects structured based on standard IODs (part 3 of the DICOM standard) remains a difficult and error-prone process and creates a need for an abstraction layer on top of \emph{pydicom} that allows data scientists and to think of imaging data at a high level and focus on the data science.
-The goal of the \emph{highdicom} library is to provide this high-level layer of abstraction between the ML model developer and the low-level encoding rules of the DICOM standard.
+The majority of ML models are developed and deployed in the form of Python programs.
+The \emph{pydicom} library~\cite{mason2011t} provides data structures and routines for storing and accessing data of DICOM datasets (parts 5 and 6 of the DICOM standard) as well as reading and writing DICOM files (part 10 of the DICOM standard).
+However, \textit{pydicom} has no concept of IODs (parts 3 and 16 of the DICOM standard) and as such leaves it to each developer to set all attributes required by an IOD manually and ensure that they follow all relevant constraints when creating new DICOM objects containing annotations.
+Similarly, parsing the annotation IODs for the information relevant to a particular ML task using the \textit{pydicom} API is challenging due to their highly nested and interdependent structure.
+Consequently, both tasks are slow, complex, and error-prone and require considerable knowledge of the DICOM standard.
+We therefore identified a need for a higher-level abstraction layer between the ML model developer and the low-level encoding rules of the DICOM standard.
+This motivated us to create the open-source \emph{highdicom} library, which provides a high-level application programming interface for creating and reading annotations in DICOM format using the Python programming language.
+Our goal in releasing this library is to enable ML processes that achieve interoperability between ML models and clinical information systems throughout the entire model development and deployment lifecycle while avoiding the complexity that this currently entails.
+Further, we aimed to create a library that is applicable across a range of common ML tasks and imaging domains.